galactic-forensics/iniabu/docs/dev/index.rst

 ``iso_dict`` Isotope dictionary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The isotope dictionary ``iso_dict``
-is shaped in teh following structure:
+is shaped in the following structure:

 .. code-block:: python